collindching/multilevel-modeling/README.md

 Below, I lay out learning goals, exercises to complete, and curriculum.
 Core work components will be notes, blog posts, and projects.

-Reach out at collindching@gmail.com if you'd like to discuss anything related to this curriculum.

 ## Learning Goals

 After completing this learning plan, I will